 - Less splashing.
 Thanks to the very flexible spray head, you have better control of the water flow direction.
 This results in less splash around your sink area.

 Disadvantages Of Pull Out Kitchen Faucets

 Due to the short spout design, you might not be able to fit taller pots in the sink.
-This might make it difficult filling them with water or washing them.
+This might make it difficult to fill them with water or wash them.

 Common Pull Out Kitchen Faucet Problems

 While a pull-out kitchen faucet can become a great addition to a kitchen sink, there’s always the chance of problems arising with its performance.
-This doesn’t mean that pull out faucets is a bad investment.
-However, it’s important to understand the most common problems and how to troubleshoot them, so you can be prepared in the future.
+This doesn’t mean that pull-out faucets are a bad investment.
+However, it’s important to understand the most common problems and how to troubleshoot them, so you can be prepared for the future.